hcastillomartinez/AuctionHouse/README.md

 ### Known Issues
 If there are things that don't work put them here.
 It will save the graders time and keep them in a good mood.

-## Testing and Debugging
-If you have tests, then explain how they work and how to use them.

 ## Daniel's Todo's
-Deal with closing of accounts.
-New message type?
-Issue with unsynchronized bidding and blocking of funds:
-    Solutions: Agent blocks funds in its copy of account after every bid

     Comments Completed:
         All